 The overarching objective is to deliver an integrated EU internal electricity market.
 Indispensable for this purpose are also the following processes supported by the CACM Regulation:

 (a) full coordination and optimisation of capacity calculations performed by TSOs within regions,

 (b) definition of appropriate bidding zones, including regular monitoring and reviewing of the efficiency of bidding zone configuration.

-Important part of the CACM Regulation is the compensation regime for long-term transmission rights curtailed after the Day-Ahead Firmness Deadline.
+Important part of the CACM Regulation is the compensation regime for long-term transmission rights (LTTRs) curtailed after the Day-Ahead Firmness Deadline.

 ACER Monitoring report of 30 January 2019 on the implementation of the CACM Regulation and the FCA Regulation (p.
 62 - 63) describes the following areas for potential modifications of the CACM Regulation.
 In the Agency opinion, one of the main problems is the process for the development, operation, governance and financing of the MCO function for the single day-ahead and intraday coupling.
 Similarly, the design of the single intraday coupling, including the underlying capacity calculation, is not sufficiently clear and detailed in the CACM Regulation and this bears the risk of fragmented and non-harmonised intraday markets across Europe.

 In several cases, the CACM Regulation needs improvements with regard to the scope of the methodologies (e.g. scheduled exchanges, maximum and minimum prices, cross-zonal intraday gate opening and gate closure time and intraday capacity pricing methodology).